Anumatsue/Anumatsue/README.md

 ## About Me 🚀

-I'm a passionate **[Backend Web Development]** with experience in **[technologies you're proficient in]**.
+I'm a passionate **Backend Developer** with experience in **Python**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[Backend Web Development at Alx Africa]**
 - 🔭 Working on: **[Skill Development]**